Netharria/Grimoire/README.md

 # Configuration

 There is a few parameters that need to be set for Grimoire to work.
-Under Grimoire.Discord folder there is an `appsettings.json` file where you can set the configuration.
+Under Grimoire folder there is an `appsettings.json` file where you can set the configuration.
 The following properties are available to be set.

 * `token` The Discord Bot token to connect with.
 * `ConnectionStrings.Grimoire` The connection string for the database in the [Npgsql format](https://www.npgsql.org/doc/connection-string-parameters.html)